TrackMaven/TrackMaven.github.io/content/getting-started-drf-angularjs-part-4.md

 ----

 At heart `index.html` is just the beginning to a standard page, but there are a few key differences.
 First, the `ng-app` directive is used to specify that `SampleApplication` will be the angular application for this page.
-Next, there are multiple `script` elements to importing everything we need for the application.
+Next, there are multiple `script` elements to import everything we need for the application.
 It's important to import all non-template parts of the application here, including the `angular.js` and `angular-ui-router.js` packages from bower.

 Lastly, the `ui-view` directive is being used to dynamically place our application states into the page.
 When the user changes URLs within our page `appRoutes` determines which module is should be rendered and displays it in place of `ui-view`.
 This, in essence, is how the single page application works.
 Views are dynamically determined by the Angular router.